WordPress optimize

 The orange area shows the phase in which no visible content is rendered.
 Until the end of this phase, the visitor only sees a white page.
 The blue area marks the time span between Start Render and Load Time, during which the visitor can perceive a visible rendering process (e.g. an hourglass).
 Both together form the perceived loading time.

 Webpagetest is the only tool that provides you with this data.
-We are not aware of the Pingdom Tools or GTMetrix.
+We are not aware of this with Pingdom Tools or GTMetrix.
 This rule therefore only applies if you use Webpagetest: The green line should appear after around 2 to 3 seconds, the blue line after 7 seconds at the latest.

 Tip #4: HTTP/2 vs. HTTP/1